danielsaidi/website_danielsaidi/_posts/2011/2011-04-04-running-facebook-authentication-on-localhost.md

 ---
-title:  "Running Facebook authentication on localhost"
+title: Running Facebook authentication on localhost
 date:  2011-04-04 12:00:00 +0100
 tags:  .net authentication
 redirect_from:
   - /blog/dotnet/2011/04/04/running-facebook-authentication-on-localhost
 ---

 It has taken some time, but I have finally started building an ASP.NET MVC3 site that will use the Facebook API to create and authorize users.
 It's a really easy